cosc2336-ds-alg/assg04/README.md

 The base case is again going to be similar for your recursive function to determine if the list is a palindrome or not.
-List of size 1 or smaller are trivially considered palindromes.
+A List of size 1 or smaller is trivially considered a palindrome.
 So `true` should just be returned immediately if the sub-list being checked is of size 1 or smaller.